 What is the difference between burglary and theft insurance?

 Although burglary and theft insurance are used interchangeably on paper, when narrowed down, they do not mean the same thing.
-Your home might have burglary insurance, which might not cover theft.
+Your home might have burglary insurance, and might not have cover for theft.
 In theft, for example, you might frequently entertain visitors and in the process, lose a valuable.
 For such a situation, there is a good chance you do not discover until after a while.
-On discovery, you cannot make a claim because it does not exactly fall under burglary insurance.
+On discovery, you cannot make a claim because it does not exactly fall under burglary.
 Burglary insurance hinges on the fact that your property was broken into and valuables stolen.

 Burglary insurance is very important and has been a lifeline for business owners and individuals.
 It ensures that you can own valuable without living with the risk of losing them due to burglary.
 This especially allows a restful operation of businesses.